lpapp-muw/XOCTRA/README.md

 In case you wish to use our solution in a commercial environment please contact the Technology Transfer Office (TTO) of MUV: https://www.meduniwien.ac.at/technologietransfer

-Contact the corresponding author (Fabian Placzek, PhD, e-mail: fabian.placzek@meduniwien.ac.at) in case you are interested in research collaborations regarding the utilization of DEBI-NNs.
+Contact the corresponding author (Fabian Placzek, PhD, e-mail: fabian.placzek@meduniwien.ac.at) in case you are interested in research collaborations regarding the project.

 ## Access
 See below the Use Cases with accompanying data and source code descriptions we utilized for this study.